cto-ai/ops-ctrl-forge/readme.md

 ### `instance.init()`

+Currently throws `ERR_NOT_IMPLEMENTED` error.

 ### `instance.build(opts) => Async Iterable`

-Create a build from an Op folder, tar buffer or tar stream.
+Create a build from an Op folder, tar buffer or tar stream (gzipped tars are also accepted).
 This function is an [async function generator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/for-await...of#iterating_over_async_generators) and yields info objects as the build operation progresses.
 These can be consumed like so:

 ```js
 for await (const info of instance.build(buildOptions)) {